 Alternately, if you’re applying to other companies with a clear intent of changing your profile, and are getting interview calls, here are areas you can smarten up in.

-Read up as much as you can – about product management/development; go through blogs that share experiences of well-known successful product managers; companies like Microsoft, Google, and Tesla are all about innovative approaches to product development.
+- Read up as much as you can – about product management/development; go through blogs that share experiences of well-known successful product managers; companies like Microsoft, Google, and Tesla are all about innovative approaches to product development.
+They are already successful in their product manager career path.
 Subscribe and read.
 Live your dream inside your head.

 Attend all interviews – each interview that does not translate into a job is an opportunity to learn something new.
 Do not get dejected and cynical with the first unsuccessful interview.
 A Chinese proverb goes: ‘When the wind blows, some people build walls, others build windmills.’
 Believe in yourself, and believe that you will definitely become a product manager one day soon and you will.